atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 As soon as he appeared, several: tradesmen who had, in vain, requefbed the payment of thdr bills from Mrs. Selby,, put copies of them into his hands, and insisted upon their being immediately - discharged.
-He told them very calmly, 'that he was unable to comply with their demands; he told them also, that most I cf the articles in their bills had been ordered equally without his knowledge and approbation. — “That was nothing ** to them — they Said— — “things.
+He told them very calmly, 'that he was unable to comply with their demands; he told them also, that most I cf the articles in their bills had been ordered equally without his knowledge and approbation. — That was nothing ** to them — they Said— — things.
 ^ had
 #
 \
-“had been sent home to Mrs. Selby, and
-“he muss: pay for them." — He replied,
+had been sent home to Mrs. Selby, and he muss: pay for them." — He replied,
 #
 that he coulel not poffibiy pay for them, as the film amounted to much more than his estate would produce in two or three - years : adding, that as he had neither ordered their goods, nor known of their being ordered, he would on no account